Dynatrace/dynatrace-operator/ARCHITECTURE.md

 ## Code Map

-> TODO: Improve folder structure before documenting it more deeply, as its kind of a mess now.
-If I didn't mention it now, then I probably don't like its current location.

 ### `config`

 Contains the `.yaml` files that are need to deploy the `Operator` and its components into a Kubernetes cluster.
 Also contains the helm chart with the respective values.yaml file where one can configure components of the `Operator`.